hu-tianyang/hu-tianyang.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Postdoc at <a href='https://ml.comp.nus.edu.sg/'>National University of Singapore</a>.
-Incoming Assistant Professor at [CUHK-Shenzhen](https://sds.cuhk.edu.cn/en).
+Incoming Assistant Professor at <a href='https://sds.cuhk.edu.cn/en'>CUHK-Shenzhen</a>.

 profile:
   align: right